a-kic/a-kic/README.md

 Hi, I’m Anna, I'm a Ms Data Scientist <br />
 👨‍🎓I’m interested in: <br />
 - Medical Statistics (focus on embryology),
-- Data Science applied in Clinical Research
+- Data Science applied in Clinical Research <br />
-💪This is where I code and solve problems://
+💪This is where I code and solve problems:
-- Python, //
+- Python,
-- R-studio, //
+- R-studio,
-- SQL //
+- SQL <br />
-📝Resume //
+📝Resume <br />
-🌱 I'm currently working on: //
+🌱 I'm currently working on:
--exploring and learning - SnowFlake platform and SAS //
+-exploring and learning - SnowFlake platform and SAS

 <!---
 a-kic/a-kic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.